Private courses available 7 days a week

 DOMINANAT HAND: The “V” between the thumb and forefinger is placed high on the pistol backstrap.
 Wrap the thumb and fingers around the pistol.
 Place your trigger finger along the frame parallel to the barrel.

 1. The palm is a backstop to control the backward force of the recoil

 2. The index finger moves the trigger rearward without moving the gun until it fires

 Your entire dominant arm from the shoulder all the way through the wrist should be a solid brace.
 Once fully extended it doesn't push forward or move at all.

-SUPPORT HAND: Wrap your support hand fingers around the dominant hand.
-Raise your dominant thumb up.
+SUPPORT HAND: Place your support hand palm on side of the pistol.
+This will require you to raise your dominant thumb.
 Bring the heel of your support hand firmly against the heel of your dominant hand.
-Lower your dominant thumb on top of the support hand.
-This will allow more of your support hand to make contact with the side of the pistol grip causing more friction allowing better recoil control.
+Lower your dominant thumb on top of the support hand thumb.
+This will allow more of your support hand to make contact with the side of the pistol causing more friction allowing better recoil control.
+Wrap your support hand fingers around the dominant hand.
 Lock your support wrist as far forward as possible with the support thumb way forward on the pistol frame just below the slide.
+Your support thumb should be a mirror of your trigger finger on the other side of the frame.
 This helps in two ways:

 1. As soon as you achieve your proper 2 handed grip from a holster draw before full extension you can point with your trigger finger and support thumb to the target.
-We first point the gun before we aim it.
+We always point the gun before we use any sighting device.
 (See Pistol Aiming Page)

 2. With your wrist locked and thumb forward the remaining 4 fingers of the support hand form a wedge at the base of the front strap of the pistol helping control the muzzle flip as the gun rotates up.
 The support hand is the strong gripping hand.
 It does 4 things.